Adolfo Ruiz Cortines: Military career

-Military career during the Mexican Revolution
+During the Mexican Revolution

-In 1909, Ruiz read the book La sucesión presidencial de 1910 (The Presidential Succession of 1910) published that year by Francisco I. Madero, the leader of the opposition against the presidency of General Díaz.
+In 1909, Ruiz read the book La sucesión presidencial de 1910 (The Presidential Succession of 1910) published that year by Francisco I. Madero, the leader of the opposition against President Porfirio Díaz.
 This book motivated Ruiz's interest in politics.
-In 1910, the Mexican Revolution started and he became inspired by several of its main players such as Pascual Orozco and Francisco Villa.
+In 1910, the Mexican Revolution started and he became inspired by several of its main players such as Pascual Orozco and Pancho Villa.
 Because of this influence, in 1912 at the age of 23, he moved to Mexico City.
-During his stay in Mexico City, President Francisco I. Madero was assassinated and General Victoriano Huerta took power.
+During his stay in Mexico City, President Madero was assassinated and General Victoriano Huerta took power.
 Since Ruiz Cortines was opposed to the Huerta government, considered by a broad group of Mexicans as a usurper, he volunteered alongside other former students of the Instituto Veracruzano, under the command of Alfredo Robles, a right hand of the leader of the Constitutionalist faction, General Venustiano Carranza.
 Robles was in charge of the anti-Huerta forces in the south and center of Mexico.
 Ruiz Cortines did see military action in the Battle of El Ébano, but his main task was as a bookkeeper and paymaster.
-In 1920, General Carranza was attempting to flee the country after his defeat by the Sonoran generals (Adolfo de la Huerta, Alvaro Obregón, and Plutarco Elías Calles) who rejected Carranza's attempt to impose his successor, and took with him a large amount of the national treasure (150 million pesos in gold).
-When the generals captured his train and the national treasure's gold, it was the young and trusted officer, Major Adolfo Ruiz Cortines, who received it and delivered it safely and in presence of a notary to General Adolfo de la Huerta in Mexico City.
+In 1920, Carranza was attempting to flee the country after his defeat by Sonoran generals Adolfo de la Huerta, Álvaro Obregón, and Plutarco Elías Calles, who rejected Carranza's attempt to impose his successor, and took with him a large amount of the national treasure (150 million pesos in gold).
+When the generals captured his train and the national treasure's gold, it was the young and trusted officer, Major Adolfo Ruiz Cortines, who received it and delivered it safely and in presence of a notary to General de la Huerta in Mexico City.

-Political career
+Post-Revolution and resignation

+He continued to serve in the army after the revolution ended.
+In 1926, he requested and was granted retirement.